 The Great Lakes Shipwreck Museum has become one of Michigan’s most popular destinations in the cultural tourism industry, attracting nearly 100,000 visitors each season.
 Museum patrons learn about the perils of maritime transport on the Great Lakes at the Whitefish Point Light Station, an historic site on the National Register of Historic Places.
 We are also home of the Whitefish Point Light Tower, which has been in continuous operation since 1861, making it the oldest operating lighthouse on Lake Superior.

-The Shipwreck Society is hiring full-time and part-time positions for the remainder of our 2023 season, which ends on October 31.
+The Shipwreck Society is hiring full-time and part-time seasonal positions for 2025, with most positions starting in late April/early May, and ending on October 31.
 We are looking for motivated individuals for the following positions:

 - RETAIL SALES CLERK